martynas199/EliteBooker-backend/TEST_STRIPE_FEES.md

 **Steps:**

 1. Go to shop
-2. Add products from MULTIPLE beauticians
+2. Add products from MULTIPLE specialists
 3. Complete checkout

 **Expected Results:**

 - Customer pays: Product total (e.g., £100)
 - Stripe fee (~£3.10): Paid by platform
-- Each beautician receives: Full amount for their products
+- Each specialist receives: Full amount for their products
 - Platform absorbs: ~£3.10 fee

 **Note:** This is a rare edge case and acceptable compromise.